-Gluten-free pancake & waffle mix prepared according to package instructions for 4-5 waffles (I used Trader Joe's and doubled their recipe to make 5 large waffles and it called for 2 eggs, 4 Tbsp melted butter, and cooking spray)
+Gluten-free pancake & waffle mix prepared according to package instructions for 4-5 waffles (I used Pamela's)

 Add batter to pre-heated waffle maker and cook until steam stops coming out.

 While waffles are cooking, peel and slice the banana and set aside.
-Wash, dry, and slices the strawberries and set aside.
+Wash, dry, and slice the strawberries and set aside.

-Remove waffles from iron and top each with about 2 tablespoons of yogurt.
+Remove waffles from iron and top each with about half a cup of yogurt.